Total Hip Arthroplasty: What is Direct Anterior Approach Hip Replacement Surgery?

 Benefits of the Direct Anterior Approach Hip Replacement Surgery Include:

-- Less muscle damage
+- Less muscle damage and hip pain

 - Faster recovery

-- Reduced risk of dislocation
+- Reduced risk of hip dislocation

 - More accurate component positioning